i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/administration/dictionnaries.md

 :::info

-for an optimal management of software and licenses in a multi-entity environment, it is possible to use the software dictionnary simultaneously with software visible in sub-entities and thus to use grouping functionality.
+for an optimal management of software and licenses in a multi-entity environment, it is possible to use the software dictionary simultaneously with software visible in sub-entities and thus to use grouping functionality.